fredlau95/Oracle_cdc/README.md

 `sqlplus sys as sysdba`

+Here you need to wait intil it is ready, it wont tell you when you can use it, but you can check running the commands bellow

+`sudo docker logs oraclecdc`

-Putt in your password that you choose from the docker run command
+Put in your password that you choose from the docker run command

 ## Next part is to connect to streamsets: